wp-plugins/music-store/readme.txt

 * Includes multiple layouts.
 * Includes the option for filtering the songs by album.
 * Set a timeout in the download page if the IPN has not been notified from PayPal.

+= 1.0.2 =

+* Displays the number of products returned by the filtering combinations.
+* Improves the appearance of the store in mobiles devices.

+== Upgrade Notice ==

+= 1.0.2 =
+* Displays the number of products returned by the filtering combinations.
+* Improves the appearance of the store in mobiles devices.

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support